GM: Pulling Out Of The Wrong Markets

 On the flipside, to the extent General Motors' management team does have control of the underlying results that ultimately serve as the basis for the stock's price, it's sure tough to see how the abdication of its Indian and South African business helps.
 It wasn't a key piece of the revenue pie, nor the profit pie.
 But, it was profitable and had at least something of a future as the bulk of India and Africa become more economically developed.

-It should have dumped Europe (assuming it could), which hasn't made any money in years.
+It should have dumped Europe (which it has also done), which hasn't made any money in years.
 If it was going to happen there, it would have happened by this point.

 Whatever the case, look for General Motors bottom line to deteriorate even faster than the top line as it closes the door on these two markets.